maet3608/nuts-ml/_sources/tutorial/example.rst.txt

 .. note::

-  Wrapping a model is convenient and wrappers for Keras and Lasagne models are provided.
-But any deep-learning library that accepts an iterable over mini-batches for training will work with **nuts-ml**.
+  So far only wrappers for Keras and Lasagne models are provided.
+However, any deep-learning library that accepts an iterable over mini-batches for training will work with **nuts-ml**.